 How to choose the right establishment

 Cheap driving instructor training – is it really worth it?
 You could end up paying more in the long run or lose everything you paid.
-You only get three attempts at the part 2 and part 3 test.
+You only get three attempts at part 2 and part 3 test.
 Fail either part three times and it’s all over for 2 years.

-Years of experience has shown us that potential instructors that opted for cheaper training were faced with unreliable, late arriving trainers, trainers not keeping log of the training or subjects covered, not fully covering the subject and certainly not covering the core competency of any of the subjects.
+Years of experience have shown us that potential instructors that opted for cheaper training were faced with unreliable, late-arriving trainers, trainers not keeping a log of the training or subjects covered, not fully covering the subject, and certainly not covering the core competency of any of the subjects.
 Many did not even have the all-important correct updated training information.
 These trainers are not ORDIT registered.

 The DVSA administers the voluntary (ORDIT) Official Register of Driving Instructor Training.

 We are ORDIT registered.